Philosophy of Learning

 - We strive to provide an educational environment for our residents, closely monitoring work hour rules and avoiding non-teaching “service” work.

 Learning in a Scholarly Environment

-- This monthly activity empowers the residents to independently read, analyze and critique the medical literature.
+- This monthly activity is designed to empower the residents to independently read, analyze and critique the medical literature.
 The residents prepare their presentations under close and direct supervision with a faculty mentor and the statistician.
 A series of lectures are also provided to help the residents understand medical statistics.
-Each presentation is followed by an open discussion to attending physicians and the residents to explore the feasibility of changing our practice based on that particular study.
+Each journal club presentation is followed by an open discussion with the attending physicians and the residents to explore the feasibility of changing our practice.

-- This monthly activity is designed to train the residents to use the tools of evidence-based medicine and clinical decision making to evaluate a clinical scenario.
+- This monthly activity is designed to train the residents on using the tools of evidence-based medicine and clinical decision making to evaluate a clinical scenario.
 Again, each presentation is followed by a discussion on the lessons learned from that case.
-Often, these cases are submitted as vignettes to the regional ACP meeting.
+Often, these cases are submitted as clinical vignettes at regional and national meetings.

 - This monthly activity allows residents and faculty to review, critique and learn from cases with unexpected or adverse outcomes.
 Preparation of this session involves combined resident and faculty participation.
 Open discussions follow each case presentation and literature review.
 In addition to medical lessons, we have an opportunity to enforce patient safety and risk management.

 - Each week, the residents review an ambulatory article and participate in the Rash of the Week.
 These sessions are article review and discussion-based.
 To test medical knowledge, questions are sent electronically to all residents and the residents submit their answers.

 - Topics cover all aspects of general internal medicine and its subspecialties.
 Topics cover the entire curriculum and are constantly undated.
 Presenters are well prepared and have the opportunity to use interactive audience response system.
 Board review sessions are also provided internally.

 Medical Grand Rounds